 - Clean spills immediately.
 Wipe up any spills right away to prevent staining.
 The longer a stain goes untreated, the more difficult removal becomes.

 - Use walk-off mats at building entrances.
 This will help reduce the dirt and staining substances (such as oil and ice melt) that gets tracked into the facility.

 - Be prepared to treat odors.
 Sometimes it’s not necessarily the stain that causes the most concern for the client, but the odor.
 Nicotine stains are often accompanied by an unpleasant odor that requires professional treatment.

 - Develop a routine, interim, and restorative maintenance program.
 Keep stains at bay and promote the floor’s best appearance by instituting a schedule of regular cleaning and maintenance.

 Ice Melt and Salt Removal from Hard Floors

-- Mop the floor thoroughly with the diluted solution.
+- Damp mop the floor with solution.